 Anderson is also working on an upcoming book that will serve as an “ADHD starter guide.”

 Looking for more great newsletters?
-Explore our curated list of the best newsletters on the internet.
+Explore our curated list of the best mental health newsletters *and* our list of the best newsletters on the internet.

 The ADHD Content Creators We Can’t Get Enough Of

 Pina Varnel is an artist who creates alien comics about her experiences with ADHD.
 Her art style is cute and inclusive and helps educate folks on the experiences, emotions, and types of ADHD.
 Her comics are also just, like, really relatable.

 She is on Patreon and is working on a graphic novel, too!

 Jessica McCabe of How To ADHD — YouTube